fearful-symmetry/kirum/readme.md

 - [generate_daugher](examples/generate_daughter/) - An example of how to use the `generate` subcommand to create a daughter language from a parent language.
 - [templates](examples/templates/) - Using a handlebars template to output an asciidoc dictionary.
 - [conditionals](examples/conditionals/) - Using conditional statements in transforms.
+- [phonetic_rules](examples/phonetic_rules/) - Using Kirum's phonetic rulesets to generate words.

 ## The structure of a Kirum project

-`kirum` generates languages from two files, contained in separate `tree` and `etymology` directories: Tree files contain a lexicon of words, stems, roots, etc, and etymology files contain data on the transforms between words.
+`kirum` generates languages from a number of files, contained in separate `tree` and `etymology` directories: Tree files contain a lexicon of words, stems, roots, etc, and etymology files contain data on the transforms between words.
 The transform files can also contain conditional statements that determine if a transform should be applied to a word.
+An optional `phonetics` directory also allows for generating words from phonetic, as opposed to etymological, rules.

 ### Lexis objects